boseji/BookOfGists/ubuntu-ssh-secure-201711.md

 # Securing SSH on Ubuntu - Works for 16.04, 16.10, 17.04,17.10 - Tested

 Some of us like myself do our primary hardware development on Windows PCs.
-However when it come to writing a [`Go`](https://golang.org) server or a [`Rust`](https://www.rust-lang.org) program we head over to linux PC.
+However when it come to writing a [`Go`](https://golang.org) server or a [`Rust`](https://www.rust-lang.org) program we head over to Linux PC.

-Most of the development work on a linux PC is via the terminal.
+Most of the development work on a Linux PC is via the terminal.
 Hence having a good remote terminal is essential.
-As you can't always have a VM instances running your linux.
+As you can't always have a VM instances running your Linux.
 It become difficult over time.

 The best is to have either a headless PC or an old Laptop that would act as our Linux box.